DataHealth-Lab/groupwebsite_develop/content/authors/brunobesen/_index.md

 ---
 # Display name
-title: Amanda Batista
+title: Bruno Besen

 # Full name (for SEO)
-first_name: Amanda
+first_name: Bruno
-last_name: Batista
+last_name: Besen

 avatar_filename: avatar.jpg

 # Username (this should match the folder name)
 authors:
-  - amandabatista
+  - brunobesen

 # Is this the primary user of the site?
 superuser: false